jentery/mdia200v2/index.md

 * The photo story, ["Fighting for Food Sovereignty Amid Worsening Wildfires"](https://thenarwhal.ca/indigenous-food-sovereignty-wildfires-bc/) (2023), by Steph Kwetásel'wet Wood
 * A [Twitch](https://www.twitch.tv/) livestream of your choice

+If this ends up being too much for the term, then we'll cut material or some of it will become optional.

-*Handouts*: I will circulate handouts in Brightspace each week to help you prepare for each class session.
+*Handouts*: I will circulate handouts in Brightspace each week to help you prepare for class sessions.
 They will include concise overviews of key themes and terms for the purposes of participating in class activities and completing assignments.

 *Slide Decks*: I will create an HTML slide deck for most if not all class sessions.
 A link to the pertinent slide deck will be available in Brightspace immediately before class begins.
 This way, you can access the slides during and after class.